joshjon/dota-clarity/README.md

 - DynamoDB Docker image
 - Local DynamoDB tables

-Setup the local environment by running the `setup-local.sh` shell script.
+Setup the local environment by running `setup-local.sh`.
 You can simply press 'q' when the DynamoDB table previews appear.

 ```bash
 ./setup-local.sh